NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

 I am allowed to process food myself.
 For example I can't buy bread from the shop but can make it at home.
 As long as all the ingredients that go into the item are single foods that I can hold in my hand.

-Since I don't fancy not cleaning my teeth I'm going to have an exception for toothpaste and mouthwash.
+Since I don't fancy not cleaning my teeth I'm going to have an exception for toothpaste and mouthwash (and medicine).
 Not that I eat them!
 Just including here for completeness.

 This blog post is going to chart my progress with what I'm eating.
 I'm no chef and am going to stay simple and easy.
 I'm not going to include drinks which are going to consist of water, tea and coffee.